davidnoah/Ruckus/README.md

 - [ ] setup `APIUtil` to interact with the API
 - [ ] test out API interaction in the console.

-Tracks must have a title and description, along with the actual file.
+Tracks must have a title and description, along with the actual audio url and image url.
+It will be important for keeping the seed data nice and pretty!
+In this phase, we are still dealing with the backend..
+Looking forward, Ill also add a 'num_of_views' column for easy sorting on the Explore page.

 ### Phase 3: Flux Architecture and Router (1.5 days)

-**Objective:** Notes can be created, read, edited and destroyed with the user interface.
+**Objective:** Tracks can be created, read, edited and destroyed with the user interface.

 - [ ] setup the flux loop with skeleton files